naldu/fuel-cart/README.md

 Introduction
 ------------

 The Cart package handles one or multiple carts.
+Some specs:

++ Handles one or multiple Carts
++ Option support for Items
++ Options can add value to the product price.
++ Very easy to use. ;)

 # Install